What do you do when you find yourself with a surprise week off work? Book a spontaneous few days in Northern Europe, that’s what!

 Forto Dvaras finally gave us somewhere to try traditional Lithuanian food and beer, and even though it was another case of eyes bigger than our bellies as we ordered soup in a bread bowl to start and Cepelinai or didžkukuliai (seemingly nicknamed Zeppelins for their shape) for our main.
 Offered up stuffed with meat, sour cream and bacon crackling, these traditional dumplings are really something special!

-The advantage of traveling on the off season is undoubtedly walking into a place like Bambalyne and finding you’ve got the bar all to yourself.
+The advantage of travelling on the off season is undoubtedly walking into a place like Bambalyne and finding you’ve got the bar all to yourself.
 This pub come beer shop has fridges stocked with shelves upon shelves of local Lithuanian beer, and I still can’t understand how we managed to find this place completely but chance!
 The bar woman found the time to hand select beers for us based on our preferences which is how I ended up with a bottle of this cherry tipple!

 Craft and Draft Brewpub was a modern bar that we’d found after a visit to the Museum of Genocide Victims (understandably we required a pick me up following a heavy couple of hours!).
 This place had an impressive selected of beers on tap as well as whiskeys and a superb menu with scrummy tapas style dishes!

 We popped into Aline Leiciai for what should have been a night cap, but quickly turned into a beer tasting paired with a couple of Lithuanian mead’s.
 The place was so cosy we quickly forgot the time and ended up getting edged out in a merry state at closing time.